Salus Logo

 Third-Party Exposure

 Third-party exposure is when a malicious actor can circumvent the security systems set in place by a business by attacking a network owned by a third-party supplier that may not be as well protected.
 This can cause an attacker to gain access to the business if the third-party has privileged access to the business.
 An example of this happening was in 2021 when a hacker leaked over 214 million accounts from Facebook, LinkedIn, and Instagram.
 This happened due to the hacker breaching the third-party contractor called Socialarks which had privileged access to all three businesses.
+When managing third-party risks, it is important to:

-• Assess the vendor before onboarding – determine security posture, any potential cyber threats
+• Assess the vendor before onboarding – determine security posture, any potential cyber threats.

-• End contracts with bad vendors – If a vendor does not provide the required level of security, then they should not be used
+• End contracts with bad vendors – If a vendor does not provide the required level of security, then they should not be used.

-• Assess fourth-party risk – Determine who the third-party relies on and what risks they bring
+• Assess fourth-party risk – Determine who the third-party relies on and what risks they bring.

-• Use Principle of Least Privilege – do not give the third-party more access than is required
+• Use Principle of Least Privilege – do not give the third-party more access than is required.

 Configuration Mistakes